rladies/community/README.md

 chapter organizer or member of the global team to contribute; we welcome and encourage discussion from the entire community.

-6. Moderator(s) will monitor to the discussion to ensure the [R-Ladies Code of Conduct](https://rladies.org/coc/) (CoC) is being followed.
-Any posts not adhering to the Code of Conduct will be removed.
+6. Moderator(s) will monitor to the discussion to ensure the [R-Ladies Code of Conduct](https://rladies.org/coc/) is being followed.
+Any posts not adhering to the CoC will be removed.
 Moderator(s) will engage the R-Ladies CoC Team as needed.

 7. You may participate by commenting directly on the issue (which requires being signed into a GitHub account).

 8. You may also participate by submitting a comment via the [Submit discussion content form](https://airtable.com/shr7KmgOENIlN5AfJ), either anonymously or named.
 This option is available for those who do not have a GitHub account or for those who wish to comment anonymously.
 A moderator will review the submitted comments to ensure they adhere to the Code of Conduct and then subsequently post on your behalf, either anonymously or not as specified.
+The comment will be posted within seven days.

-9. Please use English as a primary common language for the discussion.
+9. Please use _English_ as a primary common language for the discussion.
 You are welcome to use a translation app if needed; it may be helpful to state if a translation app was used for context.

 10. Share and make all the points you consider relevant and important for the discussion.
 __We will not take into account something that was not written in the discussion forum when making the final decision__.
 This ensures transparency and the chance to share and discuss different points of view.

-11. Near the conclusion of the discussion period, the month the moderator(s) will propose a motion for the "final comment period".
+11. At the conclusion of the one month discussion period, the moderator(s) will signal via an issue tag that the discussion is now in "final comment period" (FCP).

-12. This motion for the final comment period (FCP) will provide a summary comment trying to lay out the current state of the discussion and major trade-offs/points of disagreement.
-Will also change the tag to `final comment period`.
+12. The moderator(s) will write a motion for the FCP providing a summary comment trying to lay out the current state of the discussion and major trade-offs/points of disagreement.

-13. The final comment period lasts 10 calendar days and will be advertised via Slack and R-Ladies chapter communications again by the Leadership Team.
-During the final comment period, participants will have a chance to share any final thoughts before the discussion is closed.
+13. The final comment period lasts 10 calendar days and will be advertised via Slack and R-Ladies chapter communications by the Leadership Team.
+During the FCP, participants will have a chance to share any final thoughts before the discussion is closed.

 14. If substantial new arguments or ideas are raised during this final comment period, the FCP is canceled, and the request for feedback issue goes back into `soliciting feedback` mode for 10 more calendar days.